vaidehii203/Customer_Segmentation/README.md

 # Customer_Segmentation
-Customer Segmentation on E-commerce customer data using K-Means
+Customer Segmentation on E-commerce customer data using K-Means clustering in python